facebook/react-native-website/docs/signed-apk-android.md

 You can generate a private signing key using `keytool`.
 On Windows `keytool` must be run from `C:\Program Files\Java\jdkx.x.x_x\bin`.

-    keytool -genkeypair -v -storetype PKCS12 -keystore my-upload-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000
+    keytool -genkeypair -v -storetype PKCS12 -keystore my-upload-key.jks -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000

 This command prompts you for passwords for the keystore and key and for the Distinguished Name fields for your key.
-It then generates the keystore as a file called `my-upload-key.keystore`.
+It then generates the keystore as a file called `my-upload-key.jks`.

 The keystore contains a single key, valid for 10000 days.
 The alias is a name that you will use later when signing your app, so remember to take note of the alias.